 We are just a short drive away from many Scottsdale neighborhoods including Old Town Scottsdale, North Scottsdale, Cave Creek, Fashion Square, Paradise Valley, The Boulders, McCormick Ranch, Gainey Ranch, Scottsdale, Grayhawk, Troon, Shea-Scottsdale, DC Ranch, South Scottsdale, and other areas.

-Uncontested Divorce Attorneys in Scottsdale & Phoenix, Arizona
+Uncontested Divorce Attorney in Scottsdale & Phoenix, Arizona

-Moshier Family Law is your first choice for when you need the best uncontested divorce lawyers in Scottsdale and Phoenix, Arizona.
+Moshier Law is your first choice for when you need the best uncontested divorce lawyer in Scottsdale and Phoenix, Arizona.
 Moshier Law should be your choice when you need the best divorce lawyer in Scottsdale.
 An experienced family law attorney will work with you to obtain the best possible outcome in your situation.
-We advocate for our clients so they have the brightest future possible.
+We advocate for our clients, so they have the brightest future possible.
 Give us a call today at 480-999-0800 for a free consultation.
-Call us today for an initial consultation!
 Common queries used to find our Uncontested Divorce Attorneys including Uncontested Divorce lawyers, Uncontested Divorce attorneys, uncontested divorce lawyers near me, uncontested divorce attorneys near me, uncontested divorce lawyer for men, aggressive divorce attorneys, and best uncontested divorce attorneys in Scottsdale.

 Divorce and Family Law

 When a case demands litigation, you’ll have the benefit of 19 years of litigation experience in California and Arizona.
 But when a case demands collaborative law, or mediation, you’ll know every option.